South 24 Parganas: Religion

-Nearly the entire population speaks Bengali.
-There is a small number of Hindi speakers who live in the suburbs of Kolkata.
+Muslims have a greater concentration in the north and west of the district, especially in the rural areas surrounding Kolkata.
+Christians are also present in small numbers, and have their highest concentration in Thakurpukur Maheshtala where they are 8.84% of the rural population.

 Flora and fauna

 In 1984, South 24 Parganas district became home to Sundarbans National Park, which has an area of 1330 km2.
 It shares the park with North 24 Parganas district and is also home to four wildlife sanctuaries: Haliday Island, Lothian Island, Narendrapur, and Sajnekhali.

 Sundarbans, formerly Sunderbunds, is a vast tract of forest and saltwater swamp forming the lower part of the Ganges Delta and extending about 260 km along the Bay of Bengal from the Hooghly River Estuary in the north to the Meghna River Estuary in Bangladesh in the east.
 The whole tract reaches inland for 100 to 130 kilometres (60– to 80 miles).

 A network of estuaries, tidal rivers, and creeks intersected by numerous channels, it encloses flat, marshy islands covered with dense forests.
 The name Sundarbans is perhaps derived from the word meaning "forest of sundari," a reference to the large mangrove tree that provides valuable fuel.
 Along the coast the forest passes into a mangrove swamp; the southern region, with numerous wild animals and crocodile-infested estuaries, is virtually uninhabited.
 It is one of the last preserves of the Royal Bengal tiger and the site of a tiger preservation project.
 The cultivated northern area yields rice, sugarcane, timber, and betel nuts.

 The region is also famous for some commonly domesticated livestock breeds which includes the Garole breed of sheep and China hens or Muscovy ducks, the Garole sheep is considered as the progenitor of the Booroola merino sheep and is noted for its prolific character.
 However, the wool of the sheep which can be a valuable natural asset does not find any use among the natives.
 Bakkhali beach resort, located on one of the islands jutting out into the Bay of Bengal, is gaining in popularity, with improvements in transport links with Kolkata.
 The area has been declared as world heritage site by the UNESCO.
 Boat tours are provided at many places in the region.